Codecademy/docs/documentation/content-standards.md

 ### Metadata

 Each entry must begin with a metadata section.
-For guides to writing an entry's metadata, see the [Docs Style Guide](https://github.com/Codecademy/docs/blob/main/documentation/style-guide.md#metadata) and the templates for [concept entries](https://github.com/Codecademy/docs/blob/main/documentation/entry-template.md) and [term entries](https://github.com/Codecademy/docs/blob/main/documentation/term-entry-template.md).
+For guides to writing an entry's metadata, see the ["Metadata" in the Docs Style Guide](https://github.com/Codecademy/docs/blob/main/documentation/style-guide.md#metadata) and the templates for [concept entries](https://github.com/Codecademy/docs/blob/main/documentation/entry-template.md) and [term entries](https://github.com/Codecademy/docs/blob/main/documentation/term-entry-template.md).

 > **Note:** Topic entries follow a different metadata template than concepts and terms.
 See our [topic entry template](https://github.com/Codecademy/docs/blob/main/documentation/topic-info-template.md) for more details.